aarizat/interview-questions/general_questions/README.md

 3 - What is a transaction ?

-4 - What are used the indexes in a Databases for?
+4 - What are the indexes in a database used for?

 5 - What is the difference between a Relational Database and Not Relational Database ?